2024 Annual Outcomes Report

 Our students continue to amaze us with their determination to learn, grow, and succeed.

-Our students are rebounding from the effects of COVID, getting excited about their futures, and working towards achieving their goals.
+Our students are still rebounding from the effects of COVID, getting excited about their futures, and working towards achieving their goals.

 87% created a detailed career and education plan.